 Cheques can be made out to the “Colonel Brock Millman Memorial Fund” and mailed to:

 Funds will be used to help/assist at risk Veterans.

 Professor Millman was completing a manuscript dealing with political developments in Botswana between 1945 and 1960.
 He was also engaged in research concerning the Irish revolution, 1916-1921.

 Brock Millman was a Western under-graduate prior to going on to the University of London and McGill.
 Before arriving at Western to teach, he taught at the University of Windsor, the University of British Columbia and the Royal Military College.
-He is the author of a number of articles and books on international relations and its domestic connections 1917-1940.
-He is the author of a book concerning the Canadian home front during the First World War recently accepted by the University of Toronto Press.
-At present, his reseach concerns imperial administration.
-He has completed one study of the administration of the Somaliland Protectorate, currently under consideration, and is undertaking research into the constitutional history of the British Protectorate in Bechuanaland (Botswana).
-In another capacity, he is an Army Reserve Officer who is always interested in issues concerning the contemporary Canadian Military, about which he was published several articles.
+He authored a number of articles and books on international relations and its domestic connections 1917-1940.
+He authored a book with a focus on the Canadian home front during the First World War, published by the University of Toronto Press.
+His research concerned imperial administration.
+He completed one study of the administration of the Somaliland Protectorate, currently under consideration, and was undertaking research into the constitutional history of the British Protectorate in Bechuanaland (Botswana).
+In another capacity, he was an Army Reserve Officer who was always interested in issues concerning the contemporary Canadian Military, about which he published several articles.